-This is the annual update of the Virginia Tech Athletics financial information for the year ended June 30, 2011.
+This is my annual update of the Virginia Tech Athletics financial information for the year ended June 30, 2012.
 As noted in past reports, the following standard caveats and comments are made:

 - There can be various differences between current and prior year numbers within the same school depending on how the school chooses to present its reports.
 Contributions reported will not agree to the annual information reports from the athletic fund raising numbers primarily because only the application of those amounts are presented.
 If the funds are not expended, they are generally not reported in the NCAA reports.

-As in past years, for this report, I have presented the past three years for both Virginia Tech and UVA.
-In the first presentation the Virginia Tech numbers are presented for the past three years and the changes between the 2011 and 2010 years are also reported.
+As in past years, for this report, I have presented the past three years for both Virginia Tech and UVA In the first presentation the Virginia Tech numbers are presented for the past 3 years and the changes between the 2012 and 2011 years are also reported.

-You will notice in the prior table that Tech’s football ticket revenues increased significantly in FY 2011 (2010 football season) because of the payout of $2.3 million from the Boise State game and Tech only playing 6 home games in the 2011 season as opposed to 7 home games in the 2010 season.
+You will notice in the prior table that Tech’s football ticket revenues decreased significantly in FY 2012 (2011 football season) primarily because of the payout of $2.3 million from the Boise State game and Tech only playing 6 home games in the 2011 season as opposed to 7 home games in the 2010 season.

 Subscribe to read full story

 Tired of low effort articles and clickbait?
 So are we.
 Subscribe to read great articles written by a full-time staff with decades of experience.

 Already a subscriber?
 Login Here